Key takeaways

 A hook is a script Claude Code runs automatically at a defined moment.
 If you are new to the idea, what a hook is covers the whole family.
 The Stop event is one specific moment in that family: the official hooks documentation lists it plainly as firing “when Claude finishes responding.”
 Your script runs in the gap between Claude believing it is done and the turn actually ending.

 What makes the Stop hook different from every other hook is the direction of authority.
+Actually, let me back up, because “direction of authority” sounds more philosophical than it is.
 A PostToolUse hook runs after an edit and can comment on it, but the edit already happened.
 A PreToolUse hook can block a single tool call.
 The Stop hook blocks the act of finishing.
 When your script signals a block, Claude does not get to stop.
 It is told to keep working, with your reason as the instruction.
 You have inverted the normal arrangement, where Claude decides it is done and you find out afterward.
 Now Claude has to ask, every single turn, and your script answers.
 That is the entire value of a Stop hook, and it is why it is worth understanding properly rather than copying a snippet and hoping.
 A gate that you do not understand is a gate that will eventually lock you out instead of locking the problem in.

 The script itself is small.
 It receives a JSON payload on standard input describing the session, it does whatever check you care about, and it communicates its verdict back through an exit code and optionally some JSON.
 The check can be anything a shell can express: run the tests, run the linter, grep the transcript, call an API.
 The Stop hook does not care what you verify.
 It only cares whether you say yes or no.